ahmed-saleh/slackVoter/README.md

 docker-compose up -d
 ```
  - note: add flag `-d` to run it in daemon mode, remove it to see the build log
+ - it might take a while for composer install

 4. Optionally, if you want to seed some data run the command:
 ```